Councillors’ interests, gifts and hospitality

 Councillors must also declare if they have an interest in any of the matters being discussed.
 This can be done when they complete their general declaration form, at meetings of the council and at Cabinet meetings or committees where they’re a member.

-If you’d like to inspect a register, have questions about the registers or for any other related information, call our Democratic Services team on 0117 922 2908 or email email@example.com.
+If you have questions about the registers or for any other related information, call our Democratic Services team on 0117 922 2908 or email email@example.com.

 Gifts and hospitality